 Max.Wolter@wisconsin.gov or 715-634-7429

-The DNR is seeking public input on stocking priorities, regulation acceptance and agency resource allocation among other things.
-Public input on the planning process will be gathered through:
+The DNR is seeking public feedback on stocking priorities, regulation acceptance and agency resource allocation.
+Input on the planning process will be gathered through:

-More information on future walleye meetings can be found on the DNR’s public meetings calendar.
+Future walleye meetings for other counties can be found on the DNR’s public meetings calendar.